TradeTrust/tradetrust-core/README.md

 # TradeTrust Core

 Unified interface for interacting with TradeTrust's various services such as document verification and validation of the fragments.
-This library contains a set of modules.

 ## Installation